elasticpath/react-pwa-reference-storefront/documentation/Overview.md

 Web Server Layer enables the interaction between the application and the service layer.
 This layer is composed of:
 * [node.js](https://nodejs.org/en/) - The web server implementation that loads the React PWA.
-* [Webpack](https://webpack.js.org/) - The  javascripts module bundler that captures the modules with dependencies and generate static assets for the modules.
+* [Webpack](https://webpack.js.org/) - The  javascript module bundler that captures the modules with dependencies and generate static assets for the modules.

 ### API Layer